-Adjudication in Professional Negligence Claims is a new form of Alternative Dispute Resolution (“ADR”) which parties can use as an alternative to litigation or arbitration or other forms of ADR as a way of resolving their disputes.
+Adjudication in Professional Negligence Claims is a new form of Alternative Dispute Resolution (“ADR”) which parties can use as an alternative to litigation or arbitration or other forms of ADR.
 It has come into being via the Adjudication Scheme for Professional Negligence Claims (“the Scheme”) which includes a default set of Rules (“the Rules”).

 Adjudication is defined by the Professional Negligence Pre-Action Protocol (“the Protocol”) as: